DiegelD/CarND-Path-Planning-Project/README.md

 cost = 1 - 2 * exp(-(abs(delta_d) / distance));
 ```
 #### Off Road Cost (Safety)
 During the development stage, the ego car left the desired path to drive off road.
-Since there is never traffic jam.
+Since there is never traffic jam and the ego
+car can drive with max speed.
 To penalize this behavior
 all paths that will leave the road will get and enormous cost.

 * lane_max: Are the lanes that allowed to drive